Flatbush: Community organizations

 The bustling business district and neighborhoods of Flatbush are supported by several community organizations.
 The Flatbush Avenue Business Improvement District provides services to keep Flatbush Avenue from Parkside Avenue to Cortelyou Road clean, safe and profitable for its businesses.
 Every year, the Flatbush BID organizes the Flatbush Avenue Street Fair, an event that celebrates the cultures of the community.
 The Flatbush Development Corporation hosts events and programs that are aimed to support the "vitality, diversity and quality of life" in the Flatbush community.
 CAMBA, Inc. is a Flatbush-based nonprofit that since 1977 has provided housing, youth education and development, legal services and healthcare services to residents of Flatbush and beyond.
-Flatbush Cats, a non-profit rescue organization, has a large social media following.
+Flatbush Cats, a nonprofit trap-and-neuter rescue organization, has a large social media following.

 Police and fire

 Flatbush is covered by two precincts of the NYPD.
 The 70th Precinct is located at 154 Lawrence Avenue in Parkville and serves Ditmas Park, Prospect Park South, and Midwood, while the 67th Precinct is located at 2820 Snyder Avenue and serves East Flatbush.
 The 70th Precinct ranked 30th safest out of 69 patrol areas for per-capita crime in 2010, while the 67th Precinct ranked 40th safest.
 As of 2018, with a non-fatal assault rate of 42 per 100,000 people, Flatbush and Midwood's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 372 per 100,000 people is lower than that of the city as a whole.

 The 70th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 89.1% between 1990 and 2018.
 The precinct reported 6 murders, 27 rapes, 162 robberies, 273 felony assaults, 173 burglaries, 527 grand larcenies, and 75 grand larcenies auto in 2018.
 The 67th Precinct also has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 79.9% between 1990 and 2018.
 The precinct reported 6 murders, 43 rapes, 246 robberies, 601 felony assaults, 225 burglaries, 586 grand larcenies, and 98 grand larcenies auto in 2018.

 In 1997, officers from the 70th Precinct restrained and sexually assaulted innocent suspect Abner Louima in the precinct's restroom.
 Louima received a settlement from the city of $8.7 million, at that time the largest individual payment for an NYPD brutality case.
 Approximately $1.6 million of the settlement money came from the police union, which allegedly tried to help cover up the crime.

 Flatbush is served by three New York City Fire Department (FDNY) fire stations: